MOLM: Mixture of LoRA Markers: Setup

 \subsection{Experimental Setup}

-We also experiment with $P=8$ adapters (3 bits/layer, 42-bit keys) to evaluate the effect of capacity.
-The LoRA adapters and key extractor are trained for 10K steps using the AdamW optimizer with a learning rate of $1 \times 10^{-4}$, batch size $4$, and weight decay $0.01$. $\mathcal{L}_{\text{ver}}$ is implemented as binary cross-entropy between the extractor’s predicted logits and the ground-truth key bits, while $\mathcal{L}_{\text{imp}}$ is an LPIPS loss (VGG backbone) computed between the generated watermarked image and the training image decoded.
+The LoRA adapters and key extractor are trained for 12K steps using the AdamW optimizer with a learning rate of $1 \times 10^{-4}$, batch size $4$, and weight decay $0.01$. $\mathcal{L}_{\text{ver}}$ is implemented as binary cross-entropy between the extractor’s predicted logits and the ground-truth key bits, while $\mathcal{L}_{\text{imp}}$ is an LPIPS loss (VGG backbone) computed between the generated watermarked image and the generated non-watermarked image.
 The loss is balanced with $\lambda=1.0$.